sei-curiosity/week04day03-RubyInheritence/README.md

 Define a Shape class with the following:
 - `num_sides`: set during instantiation, read-only.
+- `side1_length`: set during instantiation, readable and writable.
-- `side_length`: set during instantiation, readable and writable.
+- `side2_length`: set during instantiation, readable and writable.
 - `color`: NOT set during instantiation, readable and writable.
 - `Shape.new(num_sides, side_length)` should create a shape.
 - `calculate_area` method which calculates area of a rectangle or square class.